A Call to Ministry:

-I take Jesus’ words very seriously, therefore often say the same words as the prophet Isaiah, ‘Send Me’!
+I take Yeshua/Jesus’ words very seriously, therefore, often say the same words as the prophet Isaiah, ‘Send Me’!

-Writing is my first ministry: Writing a book was literally my first official divine assignment.
-Then came this blog…
+Writing is my first form of ministry: Writing a book was literally my first official divine assignment.
+Then came this blog… (Learn more)

-The Mission Field: The Lord has sent me to prayer walk cities, lay hands on the sick (pray for healing), lead worship, prepare and take food to victims of wildfires and deliver the good news to a man in Eastern Kentucky whose heart God desired.
-For a year I was called to street ministry – loving on women trapped in addiction and/or sex trafficking.
-This led up to being faced with the most challenging ministry I could have imagined with a family member caught in addiction – and being used through her to reach female inmates and wardens.
-He uses me in the lives of people’s I walk next to often, both friends and strangers.
+The Mission Field: The Lord has sent me to prayer walk cities, lay hands on the sick (pray for healing), lead worship, prepare and take food to victims of wildfires, and deliver the good news to a man in Eastern Kentucky whose heart God desired.
+For over a year I was called to street ministry – loving on women trapped in addiction and sex trafficking.
+This led to being faced with the most challenging ministry I could have imagined with a family member caught in addiction – and being used through her to reach female inmates and wardens.
+He uses me in the lives of people I walk next to often, both friends, neighbors, and strangers.

 18 “The Spirit of the Lord is upon Me,